firebadnofire/yt-dlp-utils/README.md

 Run `music-flags DIR URL` to download music (DIR is the directory to save to, URL is the video url)

+Run `yt-gui` in your terminal to pop up a window which will ask you for your download type, directory to save to, and video URL.

 `~/.config/ytdlputils` houses configuration files after first running `yt-music` and `yt-video`

 # dependancies